ruiqichen29/ruiqichen29.github.io/_pages/about.md

 ------

 I'm looking for a PhD postion to pursur research in the FPGA-based domain-specific accelerator.
-I have worded as a Research Assistant with Fudan University from 2022-2023.
+I have worked as a Research Assistant with Fudan University from 2022-2023.
 I have worked as a visiting researcher in VeriMake Innovation Lab of Renmian IC Co.,Ltd, China from 2020-2022.
 I received my M.S. degree in Integrated Circuit Engineering from Fuzhou University in 2020.
 My research interests include domain-specific architecture and FPGA-based accelerators.

 You can find my CV here: [Ruiqi Chen's Curriculum Vitae]().